 1. Santa Fe, New Mexico

 Santa Fe was founded in the early 1600s, making it America's second-oldest city, a vibe that is still very much present today.
 The bevy of well-preserved Spanish-Pueblo buildings make a memorable backdrop for Santa Fe's wealth of cultural activities.
 On any given day, you can drop in on a jewelry boutique, buy some native art then dig into Native American-inspired cuisine.
 Active seniors won't be disappointed either.
-Proximity to the Sangre de Cristo Mountains provides plenty of options for hiking and skiing, while the mild, dry climate keeps conditions comfortable year-round without sacrificing the unique aspects of each stunning season.
+Proximity to the Sangre de Cristo Mountains provides plenty of options for hiking and skiing, or you can just enjoy the beautiful sightseeing if you're not as active.
+The mild, dry climate keeps conditions comfortable year-round without sacrificing the unique aspects of each stunning season.

 Tucked away to the northwest of the lower 48 contiguous United States, Alaska is the wintery wonderland vacationers often forget about.
 That's a mistake.
 Cruises offer seniors an opportunity to get up close and personal with marine life, glaciers and other breathtaking bits of scenery without the need for tiring hikes or ATV rides over rough terrain.
 Tack on a land excursions to Denali National Park and some face time with native herds of caribou, bears, wolves and more, and there's adventure galore at prices that don't have to overwhelm a retiree's budget.